It’s Affordability, Stupid?

 Trump tried to fashion cease-fires in wars all over the world: the Congo-Rwanda, India-Pakistan, Cambodia-Thailand, Azerbaijan-Armenia, and Ethiopia-Egypt.

-So why did Trump see the left gaining some traction on the affordability issue?
+So why did Trump people not see the left gaining some traction on the affordability issue?
 The administration has so far not fully absorbed three realities.

 One, their likely successful economic stimuli and reforms will not kick in fully until mid-2026.
 So they needed to argue for a little more patience or to explain in detail exactly how, why, and when the economy will correct the Biden catastrophe.